looker-open-source/sdk-codegen/examples/java/example_gradle/README.md

 ## Kotlin Looker SDK Jar

-Currently Looker does not publish the Kotlin Looker SDK jar so you need to do this and copy the resultant jar into the `lib` folder of this project.
+Currently Looker does not publish the Kotlin Looker SDK jar so you need to do the following steps and copy the resultant jar into the `lib` folder of this project.
 Build the Kotlin Looker SDK jar as follows

 1. clone this repo.